 In reconstructing the following story I am very grateful to the three members of my crew I have been able to contact, John Elliott the 1st pilot, John Chivers the AEO, and John Hudspeth the navigator/refuelling operator, for jogging my memory of events now more than 40 years ago, for correcting my mistakes, and for permitting me to tell what is their story as well as mine.

 There was one over-riding principle of any tanker operation: the receivers should always get from the tanker the fuel they needed to complete their mission.
 The mission of Operation Pirate Trail A26 starting early on Monday 24 February 1975 was for 57 Squadron to escort a single Royal Navy Buccaneer from the UK to somewhere off the coast of Florida, USA, to replace one that had 'accidentally dropped over the side of the aircraft carrier and been lost', (Get the reason for the operation's name?
 Pirate - Buccaneer.)
-The first part of the plan required four Victor tankers to get that single Buccaneer across the North Atlantic Ocean from RAF Honington in Suffolk to RAF Goose Bay in Labrador: three to fly and one ground reserve.
+The plan required four Victor tankers to get that single Buccaneer across the North Atlantic Ocean from RAF Honington in Suffolk to RAF Goose Bay in Labrador: three to fly and one ground reserve.
 All four tankers would start engines simultaneously but the reserve aircraft would remain in dispersal when the other three taxied out for take-off.
 Only when the three primary tankers were airborne and on their way would the ground reserve be stood down.

 Pirate Trail A26 did not go as planned.
 The four crews of 57 Squadron detailed for the Pirate Trail were in Marham Operations at the same time as I was there planning to fly a routine VSU flight check on John Elliott's crew of 55 Squadron.
 About 10 minutes after the 57 Squadron crews had gone to their aircraft, I was summoned to OC Operations Wing who asked if I was willing to stand in as ground reserve for the Pirate Trail because a crew member on the reserve aircraft had just been given some sad news about a family death and it was then too late to find a replacement for him.
 Since I had a crew already dressed and ready to fly in Victor XH589, which was fuelled to maximum capacity as all my VSU flights were, OC Ops thought it would be easier for my crew to act as the ground reserve for the Panther Trail rather than trying to get 57 Squadron to generate another aircraft and crew.
 Ground reserves were rarely called upon to fly but, as an independent CO, my first instinct was to decline because I knew my crew would have been keyed up over the weekend getting ready to fly their annual VSU check.
 No-one liked VSU checks, but no-one liked last minute postponements of them either.
 I made the decision to help the station out on an important operational matter and delay my planned VSU flight slightly in order to stand by as ground reserve.